 From a business and financial point of view, the investment portfolio as a whole presents a relatively low risk: its ordinary volatility is between 3% and 5%, which means that the probability of the portfolio losing over 5% in value in the event of a financial shock is low.

-In the French GAAP accounts, fluctuations in value can be evened out to some extent by measuring fixed-income securities at acquisition cost (using the premium-discount method) and applying thresholds for recognizing provisions for other-than-temporary impairment.
+From an accounting point of view, fluctuations in value under French GAAP can be evened out to some extent thanks to measurement of fixed-income securities at acquisition cost (using the premium-discount method) and thresholds for recognizing provisions for other-than-temporary impairment.